top of page

 I became aware of Tyra Patterson's case in 2015 while working as a senior producer at the Guardian US.
 At the time, I had set off to do a short documentary project, but once on the ground, I realized there was a bigger story to tell.

-With the Guardian’s support, senior reporter Ed Pilkington and I set out on a 6-month investigative journey, during which we dug deep into the Tyra Patterson case to expose a dysfunctional American justice system that disproportionately incarcerates people in marginalized communities.
-In doing so, we worked closely with Tyra’s attorney, David Singleton and the The Ohio Justice & Policy Center (OJPC).
+With the Guardian’s support, senior reporter Ed Pilkington and I set out on a 6-month investigative journey, during which we dug deep into the Tyra Patterson case to expose America's dysfunctional criminal justice system, one that disproportionately incarcerates people from marginalized communities.

 Governor Kasich ultimately granted Tyra Patterson clemency in 2017, and she walked out of prison on Christmas day of that year.